TripAgvisor/TripAgvisor-GradVersion_Spring2023/README.md

 Your app should be up and running after this.
 Apologies for any technical atrocities you may encounter and good luck!

+### Addiitonal Notes for Testing
+The tests (especially the cucumber tests) use Selenium.
+But AWS Cloud 9 does not support Selenium since it does not support any kind of browsers.
+So we had to deploy the application on our local machine to implement and run tests.
+Hence, we would suggest to use the same procedure as mentioned above to deploy the app on local machine instead of AWS Cloud 9.
+The exact commands for installation might vary based on the operating system you are using.
+This will not cause any issues.

 ### Useful Resources
 - [Connecting VSCode to Cloud9](https://medium.com/@mahantya/access-your-aws-cloud9-ec2-instance-from-vs-code-over-ssh-ee1f5ea259ff)
 - [Prevent EC2 from randomizing IP on shutdown](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating)